Positive Response Dog Training utilizes ONLY Positive Reinforcement (Force Free) Training methods.

 Only you can make the difference to your pet in training.

-What to do If your Away for a Class:
+What to do If you are Going to be away for Class:

-If you are going to be away for a class, you MUST follow this procedure:
+If you know you are going to miss a class, you MUST follow this procedure:

-- SMS Only: your name, your dog’s name, the venue you are at, the class and time to the relevant absentee line:
+- SMS Only your name, your dog’s name, the venue you are at, the class and it’s start time to your trainer number, provided prior to class commencement

 What not to bring to Class: